Faculty Senate Meeting

 Submitted by Jennifer Logan, Faculty Senate Secretary, November 27, 2012.

-Attachment A: Comments to the Faculty Senate by Senate President Scott White
+Comments to the Faculty Senate by Senate President Scott White

 Thursday, November 15, 2012